profsmith89/ctps/_sources/chap10.md

 This knowledge introduces you to a new approach to problem solving.
 The approach still has us search the entire problem space for a solution, but it splits this search work into what is called *online and offline work*.
 When time from user input to solution matters, as it does in the Google search context, doing some of the work before a user gets involved (i.e., the offline work) and then the final bits of the work once we receive the user's input (i.e., the online work) can mean the difference between meeting a problem's requirements and spectacularly missing them.

-Given the enormous size of the Google search problem, this sort of problem-solving approach is what we need to bypass the challenge that even a string-matching search that scans through the text only once, and does so on a really fast machine, cannot scan 100 million gigabytes with any response time that a human would find reasonable.
+Given the enormous size of the Google search problem, this sort of an approach is what we need to bypass the challenge that even a string-matching search that scans through the text only once, and does so on a really fast machine, cannot scan 100 million gigabytes with any response time that a human would find reasonable.
 In other words, linear-time string matching won't solve our simplified Google search problem, and we need something else.

 Fortunately, Rabin-Karp provides us with a potential answer.
 It introduces us to the technique of *hashing*, which allows us to build offline an index (like a book index) of the webpages that contain words of interest.
 But when we split the work we do to solve the problem into online and offline components, we have created for ourselves a new challenge: how do we know what to search for before the user asks us a question?
 Obviously, we don't, but we can turn the preprocessing into work not just for one query, but (effectively) for all possible queries.
 This is what Google means when it talks about building an index.
 So our problem-to-be-solved becomes: *how do we build a book index?* A book index is simpler than Google's web index, but the online performance of an index is what we need to solve our simplified Google search problem!